 Prince Harry and fiancée Meghan Markle have already proven they’re no ordinary royal couple, so why go with the status quo when it comes to their wedding next year?

-The couple, who are getting married at St George’s Chapel at Windsor Castle in May next year, are said to want to buck with tradition and forego the traditional fruit cake for something much more personal – banana cake.
+The couple, who are getting married at St George’s Chapel at Windsor Castle in May next year, are said to want to buck with tradition and forego the traditional fruit cake for something much more modern - an organic lemon elderflower wedding cake.

 Here's a look at other royal wedding cakes through the years...